Caribou says Domino's removal of Four Tet's albums from streaming is "a desperate and vindictive act"

 Earlier this year, Hebden announced he was claiming damages against Domino for a historic royalty rate applied to downloads and streaming revenue of his music first released in the ’00s.

-In the ongoing suit, Hebden alleges that the label is in breach of contract over its 18 per cent royalty rate (which Domino applied to record sales) and that a “reasonable” rate of 50 per cent should have been given to downloads/streams.
+In the ongoing suit, Hebden alleges that the label is in breach of contract over its 18 per cent royalty rate (which Domino applied to record sales) and says that a “reasonable” rate of 50 per cent should have been given to downloads/streams.

-Hebden claimed in a thread of tweets over the weekend (November 21) that the label has now removed three of his Domino-released albums from online streaming services.
-The producer added that he was alerted the move was happening “in order to stop the [legal] case progressing”.
+Hebden claimed in a thread of tweets over the weekend (November 21) that the label has now removed three of his Domino-released albums from online streaming platforms.
+The producer said he was alerted that the move was happening “in order to stop the [legal] case progressing”.

 I’m so upset to see that @Dominorecordco have removed the 3 albums of mine they own from digital and streaming services.
 This is heartbreaking to me.
 People are reaching out asking why they can’t stream the music and I’m sad to have to say that it’s out of my control.